 2. Building an enterprise AV/IT system in a Higher Education environment

-In this session, guest speakers from the University of Nevada will present the history and processes followed to complete a 5-year endeavour to construct an enterprise AV system for classrooms and learning spaces at the University of Nevada.
-The panel will cover the basics of the design and priorities, the difficulties in project management, and delve into the goals of the control system programming and its integration into the remote management system.
+In this session, we will present the history and processes followed to complete a 5-year endeavor to construct an enterprise AV system for classrooms and learning spaces at the University of Nevada.
+We will cover the basics of our design and priorities, the difficulties in project management, cover the goals of the control system programming, and its integration into the remote management system.

-The session will conclude with examining the advantages of collecting data to identify trends in utilisation, the ability to make smart technology decisions, and calculate a return on investment.
+The session will conclude with showing the advantage of collecting data to identify trends in utilisation, ability to make smart technology decisions, and calculate a return on investment.

 Moderator: Dr. Gill Ferrell Lead Consultant, Aspire